A Dietitian’s Guide to Nutrition for Celiac Disease

 Of course, eliminating gluten strictly usually means a big change in how we eat.
 So it’s important to know that adopting a strict gluten free diet will take time.
 There will be accidental gluten ingestion.
 But you will get there!

 Set aside more time for grocery shopping for the next little while as you’ll need to do some sleuthing to read ingredients labels and find gluten free versions of your favourite foods.
 You’ll also need to makeover your favourite recipes!
-Happily, most of the plant-based recipes on this blog are gluten free and 100% of the recipes in Eat More Plant Cookbook are gluten free too.
+Happily, most of the plant-based recipes on this blog are gluten free and include foods rich in fibre to keep you full as you remove common fillers like bread.
+Also, 100% of the recipes in Eat More Plant Cookbook are gluten free too.

 While this is a plant-based nutrition blog, I’m writing this post for all eaters.
 If you’re already eating a plant-based or vegan diet, I have a special post for you on going gluten free while maintaining your vegan diet.

 Nutritional deficiencies in celiac disease

 Aside from switching to a gluten free diet, it’s important to note that certain nutrient deficiencies are common in celiac disease as intestinal damage causes nutrient malabsorption.
 Iron is a common deficiency; you may have been diagnosed with celiac disease because your doc was investigating the cause of your anemia.

 In addition to the malabsorption, which should heal as your gut does, eating a gluten free diet – particularly one that relies heavily on packaged gluten free foods – may lead to a decreased intake of certain nutrients such as iron, B vitamins, calcium, magnesium, zinc and fibre.
 So you’ll want to ensure you eat more iron rich foods as well as foods rich in fibre, B vitamins and minerals like gluten free whole grains, legumes, nuts and seeds.